Hello, my Freaky Darlings!

 But wringing her neck could cause a few problems.
-There was physical strength that needed to be factored into the equation.
-Did I have the strength to pull it off and then of course there’s the luck factor.
+There was a physical strength that needed to be factored into the equation.
+Did I have the strength to pull it off and then, of course, there’s the luck factor?

 Knowing my luck, while I was trying to kill the damn thing she would get away from me and I’d end up chasing her around the house.
 Pierre would show up just in time to see me get my grubby little hands around her neck.

 I’d have some explaining to do on that one.
 I never was very good with explanations.
 I always managed to get my tongue tied in all the wrong places.
 Anything I said came across as lame and even I’d end up not believing anything I had to say.

 The other options also had a few holes in them such as if Polly flew away she could always fly back and Pierre could always walk into the pet shop and recognise Polly.
 Once again with both options, there would be some explaining to do.

 I eventually decided to try the avocado story and see if it really worked.
 I decided to tell Pierre that Polly flew away when I opened the cage to clean it.
 I wouldn’t have to worry about the creature deciding to fly back and Pierre wouldn’t be able to find her if he decided to take a walk to look for her.
 I happened to have a ripe avo sitting in my fruit bowl just waiting for me.

 I walked into my white kitchen with the morning sun streaming through the windows.
 Polly squawked in her cage “Polly want a cracker”.
 That clinched the deal.

 “You’re going down bitch,” I said as I looked at Polly through the bars of her cage.